michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 1. THE beginning of the Gospel of Jeshu Meshicha, the Son of Aloha.

-2. As it is written in Eshaia the prophet: Behold, I send my angel before thy face, Who shall make straightOr, prepare. thy way.
+2. As it is written in Eshaia the prophet: Behold, I send my angel before thy face, Who shall make straight

 3. The voice which crieth in the desert, Prepare the way of the Lord, Make level his paths.